 Another popular pet turtle is the Eastern box turtle.
 Though mush shyer than red eared sliders, box turtles and friendly and super cute.

-While most turtles are aquatic, this one is not.
+While most turtles are aquatic, this box turtle is not.
 That is why it’s incredibly beginner friendly.
 However, like red eared sliders you can house them either indoors or outdoors depending on the climate of where you live.

 As easy as this species is to take care of, they do have a couple of challenges.
 First, you need to be very careful about their diet as they have no problem munching on almost anything you present them, healthy or not.
-Second, they can easily outlive a human so be prepared to keep them around for a long time if you plan on getting one.
+Second, an Eastern box turtle can easily outlive a human so be prepared to keep them around for a long time if you plan on getting one.